 (If the fonts don't sync to Creative Cloud, follow the sync troubleshooting guide.)

-The Typekit fonts will be added to the fonts menu in each application, alongside all of your installed fonts.
+The fonts from Typekit will be added to the fonts menu in each application, alongside all of your installed fonts.
 They will be immediately available in most programs, but a few need to be restarted to add the synced fonts to the menu (e.g. Microsoft Office programs).

 Synced fonts are available for offline use as long as the Creative Cloud application is running in the background.
 Quitting the app will make the synced fonts temporarily unavailable.